 Greenhouse is much more capital intensive than field agriculture with new construction costing up to $1 million per acre;

-The production environment is tightly controlled – among the advantages this control makes possible is expanded use of biocontrol measures such an insect pollination
+The production environment is tightly controlled – among the advantages this control makes possible is expanded use of biocontrol measures such as the use of "good bugs to hunt down and kill bad bugs."

 Higher yields with greater consistency, out yielding field production by over seven times.
 Higher value production inputs (labour, energy) relative to the land used